-Also called Cattle Ships, these vessels transport livestock like sheep, horse, cows, goats and camels.
+Also called Cattle Ships, these vessels transport livestock like sheep, horses, cows, goats, and camels.

-Due to the nature of its cargo, they have special regulations in placed.
+Due to the nature of its cargo, they have special regulations in place.
 The ship has complete facilities with what these animals need to survive the voyage.

 We were once at an anchorage in Las Palmas and there was this awful smell outside the accommodation.
 Looking around, we found where it was coming from.